28 Unique Things to Do in the West Midlands

 #4.
 Moseley Old Hall

 Moseley Old Hall is a green sanctuary tucked away near Wolverhampton.
 Its historical significance stems from its role as a refuge for Charles II after his defeat at the Battle of Worcester in 1651.
-Immerse yourself in history as you embark on a guided tour that unveils the captivating story of Charles II and offers insights into life in 17th-century England.

 To enhance your experience, Moseley Old Hall offers a range of seasonal trails, informative talks, guided tours, and exciting events suitable for both families and adults.
-You can plan ahead and choose the activities that pique your interest by visiting the National Trust website or following their social media pages.
-This way, you can stay updated on upcoming events and make the most of your visit to this remarkable historical site.

 Fan of English stately homes?
 Be sure to check out Wollaton Hall in Nottingham